 Is tinnitus treatable?

 Surprisingly, there are no standard guidelines for treatment.
 However, an investigation is always advised as treatment depends on the cause of the sounds you hear.
 If there is no cause, then treatment will be dependent on the severity and frequency that your tinnitus occurs.
-For some people, tinnitus is continuous, so a range of treatments are needed to manage the psychological impact.
+For some people, the sounds are continuous, so a range of treatments are needed to manage the psychological impact.
 For others, it occurs in times of stress.
 If tinnitus is stress-related then treatments such as CBT or coping strategies such as meditation may help.
 Recent research suggests that Mindfulness-based cognitive therapy (MBCT) is particularly successful in helping people manage their tinnitus.

 Whatever the cause, your GP or audiologist at your local hospital will be able to advise on the best treatment options for you.
 Taking action is often difficult emotionally because it means admitting that you may have a problem.
 However, it is better to know if your tinnitus is temporary or permanent so you can get the best treatment that suits you and your lifestyle.

-We asked a number of from tinnitus sufferers for their tips and coping strategies.
+We asked a number of tinnitus sufferers for their tips and coping strategies.
 Here are some of their recommendations:

 - Find a hobby: Having something to occupy yourself will help to avoid fixating on your tinnitus.